micmejia/bible-dump/NKJV/Isaiah/Isa 65.md

 Therefore thus says the Lord God: "Behold, My servants shall eat, But you shall be hungry; Behold, My servants shall drink, But you shall be thirsty; Behold, My servants shall rejoice, But you shall be ashamed;

 ###### 14
-Behold, My servants shall sing for joy of heart, But you shall cry for sorrow of heart, And wail for [^e]grief of spirit.
+Behold, My servants shall sing for joy of heart, But you shall cry for sorrow of heart, And wail for grief of spirit.

 ###### 15
 You shall leave your name as a curse to My chosen; For the Lord God will slay you, And call His servants by another name;